unraid/docs/docs/unraid-os/manual/docker-management.md

 FAQ](https://forums.unraid.net/topic/57181-docker-faq/page/2/?tab=comments#comment-934358)
 in the Unraid forums that covers many commonly asked questions.

-Using Docker Unraid can run any Linux application regardless of the distribution format as long as it is available as a Docker container.
+Using Docker, Unraid can run any Linux application regardless of the distribution format as long as it is available as a Docker container.
 That means whether an app was written for Ubuntu, CentOS, Arch, Red Hat, or any other variant, Unraid can run it.
 This is accomplished through